 No bride was more ready to get it right than Kim Kardashian when she finally ended up with soul mate Kanye West, whom she'd known for more than a decade when they finally got together.
 The proposal at AT&T Park in 2013 was epic, as were their nuptials in Florence after a week of fun in Paris with their wedding party.
 We know darn well that Kim is deeply committed to her fitness routine and glam squad on most days, so leading up to the wedding was no exception—except when she finally got to the City of Light and indulged in celebratory treats like ice cream.
 Her close pal Riccardo Tisci, the the creative director of Givenchy, designed her dress.
 And while the paparazzi swarmed the festivities, the bride and groom were most particular about which photos were released and when.

 Amal Clooneywas looking for Mr. Perfect but, you know, she settled for George Clooney.
 The Oscar winner proposed barely seven months after fate delivered the human rights lawyer to his door.
 The late, great Oscar de la Renta designed her dress for their September 2014 nuptials in Italy.
 "George and I wanted a wedding that was romantic and elegant, and I can't imagine anyone more able than Oscar to capture this mood in a dress," she told Vogue about the lacy, off-the-shoulder gown the couturier crafted for her big day.
-Meanwhile, she presumably eats right and exercises (she's got to keep her brain in top shape for the long hours, analytical thinking and attention to detail her work demands), but Amal's hair, makeup and effortless style never lessens, be it on her big day or an average Tuesday.
+Meanwhile, she presumably eats right and exercises (she's got to keep her brain in top shape for the long hours, problem solving and attention to detail her work demands), but Amal's hair, makeup and effortless style never wavers, be it on her big day or an average Tuesday.
 People and Hello! shared the wedding album exclusive.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?